Announcements

 The following project costs must be essential to the program purpose (see budget worksheet):

-• Habitat restoration projects.
+- Habitat restoration projects.
 Activities may not take place in archaeological sites (Revised Code of Washington 27.53.060).
-Project sponsors must provide appropriate documentation prior to student involvement in restoration activities.
+Project sponsors must provide appropriate documentation before student involvement in restoration activities.
 Contact an RCO outdoor grants manager for more information.

 Required Costs